seamusdemora/PiFormulae/GPIO_Using_pinctrl.md

 ![blikenlight2](pix/blikenlight2.png)

-With this *blinkenlight*, we will use a GPIO pin that is adjacent to a GND pin on the 40-pin header.
-There are [several candidates](https://pinout.xyz/pinout/pin37_gpio26/); we chose GPIO 26 (header pins 37 & 39) as it is easy to find, and typically not *conflicted* as other GPIOs used for common functions such as I2C, SPI, UART, etc. You will need to assemble this respecting the [anode & cathode pins](https://www.westfloridacomponents.com/blog/led-basics-how-to-tell-which-lead-is-positive-or-negative/) on the LED, and you will need a 330 Ohm resistor.
-I soldered the resistor to the LED anode lead (**+**) so that is the end that is connected to GPIO 26 (header pin 37); the cathode (**-**) lead goes to GND (header pin 39).
+With this *blinkenlight*, we use a GPIO pin adjacent to a GND pin on the 40-pin header.
+There are [several candidates](https://pinout.xyz/pinout/pin37_gpio26/); I chose GPIO 26 (header pins 37 & 39) as it is easy to find, and typically not *conflicted* as other GPIOs used for common functions such as I2C, SPI, UART, etc. You should assemble this *blinkenlight* respecting the [anode & cathode pins](https://www.westfloridacomponents.com/blog/led-basics-how-to-tell-which-lead-is-positive-or-negative/) on the LED.
+You'll also need a resistor in the range of 120 to 330 Ohms.
+I soldered the resistor to the LED anode lead (**+**) - the end connected to GPIO 26 (header pin 37); the cathode (**-**) lead goes to GND (header pin 39).

 Connect your *blinkenlight* to header pins 37 & 39 of your Raspberry Pi, and we'll take *baby steps* to see how easy it is to use the `pinctrl` software interface in `bash`.
 When using GPIO pins as outputs, we will make use of the `op` (output) option with `pinctrl`.
-The typically-used options with `op` are `dh` (drive hi) and `dl` (drive lo). :
+Typically-used options with `op` are `dh` (drive hi) and `dl` (drive lo). :

 ```bash
 $ pinctrl get 26                    # check status of GPIO 26